Itsmejowy/WD-VERINO-Setwork-2-TC04/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
-- What is the project
+- The project is a resume
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+- created with HTML and CSS

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website/Single Page Website
-- Parallax transition
-- Transactional

 ### Technology
 <!-- TODO: List of Technology Used -->